esphome/esphome-docs/cookbook/lvgl.rst

 Title bar for each page
 -----------------------

-Each page can have its own title bar
+Each page can have its own title bar:

 .. figure:: images/lvgl_cook_titlebar.png
     :align: center

-To put a titlebar under the status icon, we need to add it to each page, also containing the label with a unique title:
+To put a titlebar behind the status icon, we need to add it to each page, also containing the label with a unique title:

 .. code-block:: yaml